 All of this applies to larger systems as well.
 A system with four state variables (such as in our molecular evolution example), will have four eigenvalues.
 Its long-term behavior will be governed by the largest.
-Eigenvalues for large systems (i.e., large matrices) are usually determined by a computer.
+Eigenvalues for large systems are usually determined by computer.